 Explore simple chemistry for Valentine’s Day by growing salt crystal hearts.
-Explore the changes that happen using ordinary table salt as you grow simple crystals.
-We love holiday STEM and science and also love to explore Valentine’s Day themed chemistry experiments.
-Perfect for home or classroom!
+We already made borax crystal hearts and now explore the changes that happen using ordinary table salt as you grow these simple salt crystals.
+Valentine’s Day science perfect for home or in the classroom.

 We have been having a fun time with this simple kitchen science experiment!
 Why do I use the term kitchen science?
-Because everything you need is in the kitchen.
+Because everything you need is found in the kitchen.
+Check out all our kitchen science experiments!

 Growing salt crystal hearts is all about salt and where do you find salt?
 In the kitchen cupboard of course!
 So easy and perfect for all ages of kids to work on together.

-You can also try making crystals with borax.
-They take less time to grow but are not as kid friendly to make.
+You can also make crystals with borax.
+They take less time to grow but the borax solution requires adult assistance to make.

 GROW CRYSTAL HEARTS WITH BORAX TOO!